Willy Vandersteen: 1960s

 The main artists in the Studio Vandersteen in the 1960s and later were Karel Verschuere, Frank Sels, Eduard De Rop, Eugeen Goossens, Karel Biddeloo and Paul Geerts.
 Eduard De Rop joined the Studio in 1959, after Karel Boumans departed, and stayed for over thirty years.
-He worked mostly on minor series like Jerom and Pats, but contributed to almost all series, including Suske en Wiske.
+He worked mostly on minor series like Jerom and Pats, and contributed to almost all series, including Suske en Wiske.
 One of his main contributions was the early adventures of De Rode Ridder.
 De Rode Ridder was in 1946 created by writer Leopold Vermeiren, and published in books since 1954, with illustrations by Karel Verschuere.
 The success led to the creation of a comics series as well, with as main contributors Verschuere, Eduard De Rop, and Vandersteen's son Bob.
 De Rode Ridder became the third main success story of Vandersteen, and is now the longest running series behind Suske en Wiske.
 Karel Verschuere was replaced by Frank Sels in 1963.

 Karel Verschuere also started the series Karl May, based on the famous books, in 1962.
 The contributions of Vandersteen to this and similar series like Biggles was minimal and consisted mainly of supervision and some first sketches.
 Frank Sels continued the series between 1963 and 1966.

 Vandersteen had to deliver a number of pages each week for the newspaper supplement Pats, increased to 16 pages in 1965.
 Eduard De Rop revived De Familie Snoek with a new series of gags for a few years, and other series like Karl May were published here as well.
 The place of Karl May in the main newspaper was taken by Biggles, yet another realistic series started by Verschuere in 1965.

 When Frank Sels left the Studio in 1967, Karel Biddeloo took over most of the realistic series of Vandersteen.
 He made Karl May from 1967 until 1969, when the Bessy-studio took over the job.
 He also took over Biggles, which ended in 1969, when it was replaced by the jungle series Safari, inspired by Daktari.
-At the start of the series, Vandersteen did most of the creative work, but after a few albums he left most of the work to Biddeloo.
+At the start of the series, Vandersteen did most of the creative work.
+After a few albums he left most of the work to Biddeloo.
 The series ended in 1974.
 Biddeloo then devoted most of his time to De Rode Ridder, where he started inking the stories by Vandersteen in 1967 and took completely over in 1969, when Vandersteen lost his interest.
 He continued working on it until his death in 2004.